The Best Airline-approved Pet Carriers for Traveling With Your Furry Friend

-Traveling with pets requires a decent amount of preparation (like making sure they're up-to-date on vaccines and gathering all of the required paperwork), but you should also take the time to choose the right carrier.
-And if you plan on bringing them in the cabin of the plane with you, make sure you pick an airline-approved pet carrier that'll keep your furry friend safe and comfortable the entire flight.
+Traveling with pets requires a decent amount of preparation.
+From making sure they're up-to-date on vaccines to gathering all of the required paperwork, it can be a bit of an ordeal.
+One thing you won't want to skip, though, is choosing the right carrier.
+And if you plan on bringing your pet in the cabin of the plane with you, you'll need an airline-approved pet carrier that'll keep your furry companion safe and comfortable the entire flight.

-- Best with Wheels: Snoozer Roll Around 4-in-1 Pet Carrier
+- Best With Wheels: Snoozer Roll Around 4-in-1 Pet Carrier at Amazon

-- Best with Accessories: Morpilot Pet Travel Carrier Bag
+- Best With Accessories: Morpilot Pet Travel Carrier Bag at Amazon

 Best Overall: Sherpa Travel Original Deluxe Airline-Approved Pet Carrier